 Using a size-indexed age-structured population model we produced zero-population growth isoclines illustrating the combinatorial effects of growth and survival on population growth.
 The result illustrated the expected effect that faster juvenile growth can offset higher mortality.
 Our work was specific to an annual freshwater gastropod with size-dependent survival, but the approach is conceivably applicable to any size-structured predator-prey interaction.
 The approach might be most useful for short lived species with type III survivorship.
-Field combinations of similar rates have been examined for other invertebrates (e.g., Chockley et al. 2008), but they were not compared against model-based population dynamic predictions.
-Empirical measurements allowed us to compare existing rates to the isocline and conclude that the populations we studied in the Everglades were static or declining.
-Seasonal parameters further indicated that both survival and growth were poorer in the dry season (spring: Feb-April) which overlapped with most of the reproductive period of FAS.
+Field combinations of similar rates have been examined for other invertebrates (e.g., Chockley et al. 2008), but they were not compared against population dynamic predictions.
+The isocline allowed us to interpret field measured rates and conclude that the populations were static or declining.
+Seasonal parameters further indicated that both survival and growth were poorer in the dry season (spring: Feb-April) which overlaps with most of the reproductive period of FAS.
 The results produce novel hypotheses about environmental variation and predator control that might limit the FAS populations in the Everglades.

 Growth-Survival Isocline